mkitt/markdown-preview.vim/README.md

 # markdown-preview.vim

 Markdown Preview allows you to compile and preview markdown as generated HTML files.
 It has the ability to select and use customized stylesheets for previewing your own awesomeness.
 Previewing occurs within the default browser.

 For more information on the plugin: `:help markdown-preview` within Vim or take a look at the [help files](http://github.com/mkitt/markdown-preview.vim/blob/master/doc/markdown-preview.txt) on github.

 ## Install

-Download, fork, clone, or use it as a submodule within your .vim directory.
+Download, fork, clone, or use it as a submodule within your `~/.vim/` directory.

 ## Dependencies